Minori, Campania

-Minori (Campanian: Minure; originally Rheginna Minor) is a comune in the province of Salerno, in the Campania region of south-western Italy.
-As a part of the Amalfi Coast, it was declared a UNESCO World Heritage Site in 1997.
+Minori (Campanian: Minure; originally Rheginna Minor) is a comune on the Amalfi Coast in the Province of Salerno, Campania, southern Italy.
+Together with the other towns of the coast, it was inscribed as a UNESCO World Heritage Site in 1997.

-An ancient seaside resort of Roman high society, as evidenced by the discovery of a patrician villa dating back to the 1st century, it has today evolved into a popular tourist destination for its natural landscapes and its culinary tradition.
-For the latter reason it is also nicknamed "City of Taste" (Città del gusto) or "Eden of the Amalfi Coast" (Eden della Costiera amalfitana).
+A summer retreat of the Roman aristocracy, as attested by the remains of a patrician villa dating from the 1st century, the town today is a popular tourist destination known for its scenery and culinary tradition.
+For the latter it is sometimes called the "City of Taste" (Città del gusto), and for its mild climate the "Eden of the Amalfi Coast" (Eden della Costiera amalfitana).